 (vi) Where candidates are funded by Research Councils, evidence that, where appropriate, the Council concerned has also approved an extension.

 If any of the required material is not provided, the request will be referred back to the department and consideration of the request delayed.

 6. It is expected that any significant problems with the student or the research project will be recorded at the time they occur at the relevant Research Monitoring Committee meetings, and appropriate action taken.
-Longstanding problems of which the Institute has not been made aware should not form the basis of last minute extension requests.
+Longstanding problems of which the Faculty has not been made aware should not form the basis of last minute extension requests.

 7. Applications can only be made on the following grounds:

 (i) Medical grounds.
 Clear evidence of the problem and its impact on the student’s studies, from a doctor, must be provided.

 (ii) Serious domestic difficulties, e.g. divorce/breakup of long-term relationships.
 Evidence is required, focusing on the impact of the problem on the student’s work.